account931/ConcertHall/ReadMe.txt

  #IOS FIX -> clicking on was not working on IOS, the fix is to add CSS {cursor:pointer} to the element(not :hover)!!!

- #Save PDF -> pf is generated/saved with jspdf.min.js, Library/JS_PDF_library/jspdf.min.js
+ #Save PDF -> pf is generated/saved with jspdf.min.js, Library/JS_PDF_library/jspdf.min.js -> UPD: NOT ANY MORE, downloaded with PHP FPDF LIB

  #Calendar click ->different CSS for past event and future events(if user clicked old date).When user selects a specific date from calendar, the same as onLoad function {get_ajax_Events_List_From_SQL()} is run.
  The value of calendar pickup is passed (as 13/10/2018) through ajax to {ajax_php/myConcert_Get_Events.php}, php handler converts it to UnixTime and SELECT events with UnixTime greater than passed.